- How Science Works

 But many fact-checkers are early-career journalists, so they may not have as much clout as, say, a well-known writer or a longtime editor.
 One of the many duties of an editor is to know how fact-checkers fit into the larger ecosystem at your publication — and to make sure they have the respect they need in order to do their job.
 Let your checkers know that you have their back when they need support.

 One of the most infamous recent examples of how this system can break down comes from Rolling Stone.
 In 2014, the magazine published a story titled “A Rape on Campus,” which outlined an alleged rape at a University of Virginia fraternity party.
 After the story was published, it fell apart: Key reporting was poorly sourced or inaccurate.
-The fraternity, individual members of the fraternity, and an associate dean at UVa successfully sued Rolling Stone for millions in a settlement.
+The fraternity, individual members of the fraternity, and an associate dean at UVa sued Rolling Stone for millions; all of the cases eventually ended in settlements.

 Notate, notate, and notate.
 If questions arise, carefully documenting your work will come in handy.
 (You won’t remember it in six months if you are like me!)
 Check everything, especially the things you think you know.Michelle Harris, freelance fact-checker